richard-flosi/smashbomb/README.md

 ---------

 * Text input, no submit button.
-* You have 5 seconds to complete your smash.
+* You have 1 seconds to complete your smash.
     * Fuse on bomb indicates time remaining.
-* If you stop typing for more than 1 second, your smash is considered complete.
+* If you stop typing for more than 200 milliseconds, your smash is considered complete.

 Validation
 ----------

+* No pasted text.
 * Min 6 characters.
-    * We are considering a max input, but it will not be an initial concern.
+* Limit of 2 consecutive repeats of a character.
 * Not a word.
     * Requires a dictionary for each supported language.
-* Limit of 2 consecutive repeats of a character.
-* No pasted text.

 Storage
 -------